Christie Brinkley, 65, Shows Off Stems In Sexy Black Satin Dress

 Christie Brinkley is bringing the sexy to the hit musical Chicago.

 As fans know, the supermodel is reprising her role as the infamous killer, Roxie Hart, for the first time since 2011.
-To promote the musical, the mother of three has been sharing photos of herself in character with her army of Instagram followers and today, instead of a solo shot — she opted for a cast shot instead.
-In the photo, Christie stands front and center of a bunch of ladies and looks absolutely incredible.
+To promote the musical, the mother-of-three has been sharing photos of herself in character with her army of Instagram followers and today, instead of a solo shot — she opted for a cast shot.
+In the photo, Christie stands in front and center of a bunch of ladies and looks absolutely incredible.

 In the image, Christie is surrounded by other members of the cast, who are also sporting all black from head to toe.
-Some fans took to the post to gush over how amazing the 65-year-old looks while countless others commented on the image to let her know that they would be seeing her in one of the upcoming shows.
+Some fans took to the post to gush over how amazing the 65-year-old looks, while countless others commented on the image to let her know that they would be seeing her in one of the upcoming shows.

 View this post on Instagram